hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable.md

 - Use automated code checks to company development standards, including security checks.
     - But it can be too rigid if too much of this.
 - Use consistent error handling at the right level in the application, e.g. in controllers.
-- Throwing exceptions is for errors, not functional variants.
+- Throwing exceptions is for technical errors, not functional exceptions.
 - Implement a logging system, so errors is easily picked up by operations and developers.
 - Use explainable module names, variable names, class names and method names.
 - Documentation IS required, regardless of clean code.